Coronavirus News: COVID-19 testing begins at New York churches

 In the Mid-Hudson valley and Long Island, they are still struggling to meet the same two metrics before they can begin to reopen.

-"Metric 2 is a 14 day decline in hospital deaths or fewer than 5 deaths in a three day average, we're not there yet," Cuomo said.
+"Metric 2 is a 14 day decline in hospital deaths or fewer than 5 deaths in a three day average, we're not there yet," Nasaau County Executive Laura Curran said.
 "We can only have, to meet this metric, 2 cases of COVID per 100,000 residents.
 We're getting closer but as of the latest news i have we're not there yet"

 For those interested in testing at churches, you must make an appointment.
 They will be doing diagnostic and antibody test on different days.